jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.14 Ethernet

+**THIS WILL NOT BE INCLUDED DUE TO LACK OF BOARD SPACE.**

-**THIS IS A STRETCH GOAL AND MAY NOT MAKE IT TO THE FINAL PROPOSAL**
+~~**THIS IS A STRETCH GOAL AND MAY NOT MAKE IT TO THE FINAL PROPOSAL**~~

-Ethernet 10/100 is provided via the KSZ8851-16MLL MAC controller and PHY.
+~~Ethernet 10/100 is provided via the KSZ8851-16MLL MAC controller and PHY.
 It is a 16 bit device and responds in the address space $000D 8000 - 000D 8FFF.
 This is the address space defined as "spare" in the Gayle specification so it should be a safe address range to use.
-Drivers will need to be adapted or created to interface the MC68040 to this device.
+Drivers will need to be adapted or created to interface the MC68040 to this device.~~

 ## 2. PCI Bus